the-openary/website-dev/content/english/neutrino/_index.md

 ### What is Neutrino?

 Neutrino is a 3D printer designed by [Alex.](/about/qcoral/) Wanting to make 3D printing more accessible, they designed Neutrino to be low-cost, portable, and easy to build.
-Currently, Neutrino is in alpha release and actively being worked on.
+Currently, Neutrino is in alpha release and actively being worked on, with a proper YouTube video coming.
+In the meantime, you can find miscellaneous videos in the [discord.](https://discord.com/invite/VZFWGp7FHZ)

+##### The files can be found here: https://github.com/the-openary/neutrino

 {{< gallery dir="images/neutrino/gallery" class="" height="400" width="400" webp="true" command="Fit" option="" zoomable="true" >}}